 Livial is a type of hormone replacement therapy (HRT) used for relieving the symptoms of menopause in women.
 It is also used for the prevention of osteoporosis (weakening of the bones) in postmenopausal women who are unable to take other forms of HRT.

-Livial contains the active ingredient tibolone, a synthetic steroid which simulates the activity of the female sex hormones oestrogen and progesterone and the androgen hormone testosterone.
+Livial contains the active ingredient tibolone, a synthetic steroid that simulates the activity of the female sex hormones oestrogen and progesterone and the androgen hormone testosterone.
 During menopause, the amount of oestrogen produced by the ovaries decreases, causing symptoms such as mood swings, hot flushes, reduced libido and vaginal dryness.
-The tibolone in Livial is broken down into three compounds which act similarly to the body’s natural oestrogen, progesterone and testosterone, restoring the body’s hormonal balance and relieving the symptoms of menopause.
+The tibolone in Livial is broken down into three compounds that act similarly to the body’s natural oestrogen, progesterone and testosterone, restoring the body’s hormonal balance and relieving the symptoms of menopause.

-The active ingredient in Livial is tibolone.
+The active ingredient in Livial is 2.5mg of tibolone.

 The inactive ingredients in Livial are potato starch, lactose monohydrate, ascorbyl palmitate and magnesium stearate.